Courses and Application - Faculty of Arts and Sciences

 Courses in English - Subject areas

 Under each subject area courses are divided into Undergraduate and Advanced/master's level courses.
+To be eligible for courses at Advanced/Master's level, you need a Bachelor Degree of 3 years, or equivalent.
+There will also be specific requirements in the course information.
 Courses listed in this catalogue are taught in English.
 For courses in Swedish for Swedish speaking students see below.

 Courses in Swedish